xangregg/deepwordle/README.md

 * response, the Wordle formatted response
 * count, the number of words satisfying that response

-However, for the last triplet, only the first field is present since the response and count are always 🟩🟩🟩🟩🟩 and 1.
+However, for the last triplet, only the first field is present since its response and count are necessarily 🟩🟩🟩🟩🟩 and 1.
 In the sample below, TIGER is the initial guess.
 For the response of no hits there are 321 valid solutions and CLASP is the best next guess.
 For a response of just the last letter yellow, there are 9 valid solutions.
-From there DUMPY is the best guess as it uniquely identifies the solution, which might be DUMPY.
+From there DUMPY is the best guess as it uniquely identifies the solution, which might be DUMPY itself.

 tiger ⬜⬜⬜⬜⬜ 321  clasp ⬜⬜⬜⬜🟨   9  dumpy ⬜⬜⬜🟨🟩   1  phony\
 tiger ⬜⬜⬜⬜⬜ 321  clasp ⬜⬜⬜⬜🟨   9  dumpy ⬜⬜⬜🟩🟩   1  poppy\